therealPaulPlay/root-firmware/README.md

 The version is injected at build time via the `-ldflags` flag.
 If you build without specifying a version, it defaults to `dev`.

-## Deploying to Pi Zero 2
+## Deploying to Raspberry Pi

-Prerequisites: Create user `observer`, set hostname to `ROOT-Observer`, install Go and ONNX Runtime on the Pi.
+Prerequisites: Create user `observer`, set hostname to `ROOT-Observer.local`, install Go and ONNX Runtime on the Pi.

 Deploy: